 strong as it is.

-The strong nuclear force
+the strong nuclear force

-strength was somehow randomly chosen in
+strength is somehow randomly chosen.

 different pocket universes

-in the multiverse paradigm
+in a multiverse

 and its strength in our